 - For the most challenging tasks, such as nighttime photography or capturing fast-moving subjects, these cameras have the high-end features to deliver where cheaper models may struggle.

-Best DSLR and mirrorless camera features to look for
+DSLR and mirrorless camera features you need to look for

 Some camera features matter more than others.
 Here are some of the most important.